Reductions in Business Rates may be available for the following:

 People with disabilities

-Business Rates are not payable for up to three months on property which is unoccupied.
+Business Rates are payable at the rate of 50% for up to three months on property which is unoccupied.
 After three months, a reduction of 10% of the normal business rate applies.
-The 10% reduction does not apply to industrial property, listed buildings, property vested in certain trustees or property with a rateable value of £1,700 or less.
+For industrial properties relief is awarded at 100% for the first 6 months followed by a reduction of 10%.
+The 10% reduction does not apply to listed buildings, property vested in certain trustees or property with a rateable value of £1,700 or less.
 Industrial premises can qualify for Empty Property Relief even when partly occupied.